-Demaryius Thomas Carted Off with Injury Reportedly Diagnosed as Torn Achilles
+Report: Demaryius Thomas Placed on IR with Rumored Torn Achilles Injury

-Demaryius Thomas Carted Off with Injury Reportedly Diagnosed as Torn AchillesDecember 23, 2018

-Houston Texans wide receiver Demaryius Thomas suffered an Achilles injury during Sunday's game against the Philadelphia Eagles.
+Houston Texans wide receiver Demaryius Thomas suffered an Achilles injury during Sunday's game against the Philadelphia Eagles that reportedly will end his season.

-Per NFL Network's James Palmer, Thomas was carted off the field after he went down while going for a block.
+ESPN's Field Yates reported Monday that the Texans placed Thomas on injured reserve after NFL Network's Ian Rapoport reported Sunday that the initial fear was that Thomas tore his Achilles.

 Thomas collapsed on a non-contact play after turning to make a block when DeAndre Hopkins caught a screen pass from Deshaun Watson.

-Losing Thomas would be a significant blow for the Texans, who are already thin at receiver.
+Losing Thomas is a significant blow for the Texans, who are already thin at receiver.
 The four-time Pro Bowler has been one of the most reliable receivers in the league when healthy, and he tallied more than 1,000 receiving yards five straight years from 2012 through 2016.

 Although he had only 949 receiving yards in 2017, he was on a Denver Broncos team went 5-11 and finished at the bottom of the AFC West.